Jeija/sigfox-chicken-coop/README.md

 Press both buttons of the chicken coop (up and down) simultaneously until the controller starts beeping regularly.
 This indicates that it is ready to receive updates.

 The controller broadcasts a WiFi network with SSID `ESP32 OTA Update` and acts as an HTTP server.
 Connect to it, open the webpage at [192.168.4.1](http://192.168.4.1) and use the form to upload the binary.
-The webpage will show the update progress.
+The webpage will display the update progress.

 You can also use the `compile_and_post.sh` script to automatically perform the OTA firmware update, which might be useful during development.

 ## Web Component
-The web component connects to the Sigfox API to provide downlinks (e.g. open / close time configuration) to the controller, analyze uplinks and visualize information.
+The web component is a node.js application that runs on any web server that connects to the Sigfox API to provide downlinks (e.g. open / close time configuration) to the controller, analyze uplinks and visualize information.

 This component is currently not public, but feel free to contact me if you have any questions regarding it.